Introduction

 On-the-job training provided by employees might be generic, project-specific, or employer-specific.
 In-house staff development courses, postgraduate study, external courses, and workshops will all aid in the expansion of your skills and knowledge.

-CPD also allows for the acquisition and maintenance of desirable certifications and licences.
+CPD also allows for the acquisition and maintenance of desirable certifications and licenses.
 Engineering, geology, chemistry, surveying, and environmental science qualifications boost your chances of progression and enable you to work as an independent consultant.

-Plant scientists can expect assistance and further training from their academic institution or Vitae, a non-profit global leader with over 50 years of experience in boosting researchers’ skills.
+Plant scientists can expect assistance and further training from their academic institution or Vitae, a non-profit global leader with over 50 years of experience boosting researchers’ skills.

 Advice from the Wise